Petite-Synthe

 Petite-Synthe ([pətit sɛ̃t]; Klein-Sinten) is a former commune of the Nord département in northern France.

 The commune of Saint-Pol-sur-Mer was created in 1877, by its territory being detached from Petite-Synthe.
 In 1971 the commune of Dunkerque absorbed Petite-Synthe and Rosendaël.
 In 1980, a large part of Petite-Synthe was detached from Dunkerque and merged into Grande-Synthe.

+Industry

+Petite-Synthe was the location of several industrial companies:

+Decauville

+The Decauville factory in Petite-Synthe produced prefabricated narrow gauge railway track and rolling stock from 1903 to 1922.
+The factory belonged to Etablissements Decauville ainé, a French manufacturer focussing on the production and sales of narrow gauge railway material.
+The factory was located near the Aciéries de France.
+The plant produced narrow gauge railway equipment for the colonies.
+It was sold in 1922 and its activities were taken over by the Decauville factory in Marquette-lez-Lille.